Proyecto-Haroldo/Frontend/README_TOKEN_INTEGRATION.md

 ## Testing
 1. Login to the application
 2. Complete a questionnaire
-3. View the AI recommendation in the diagnostic review
+3. View the AI recommendation in the analysis review
 4. Test the AI functionality from the home page

 ## Security Features